-To get a complete description of the closure ordering for $H_{\lambda}$-orbit on $V_{\lambda}$, we recall the concept of \emph{rank triangle} considered in \cite{CFMMX22} now.
-The rank triangle of $\phi$ not only keeps the partition information for $\phi|_{\SL_2(\BC)}$, but also contains the twist information for $\phi|_{W_F}$.
+To get a complete description of the closure ordering for $H_{\lambda}$-orbits in $V_{\lambda}$, we recall the concept of \emph{rank triangle} considered in \cite{CFMMX22}.
+The rank triangle of $\phi$ not only keeps the partition information for $\phi|_{\SL_2(\BC)}$ (see Corollary \ref{cor comparison closure partition}(1)), but also contains the twist information for $\phi|_{W_F}$.